Private Pilot Glider, Oral Prep

 - Wind / runway in use

-- Emergency actions: rope break below 200 AGL, between 200 to500, above 500; tow plane power loss; release failure
+- Emergency actions (X51 local brief): rope break below 200 ft AGL, between 200 and 500 ft, above 500 ft; tow plane power loss; release failure

-- Signals: rudder waggle, wing rock
+- Signals: rudder waggle (check glider / close airbrakes), wing rock (release now)

 Walk me through a normal aero tow takeoff.